Rajat-Bisht-09/Nobody_To_Data_Analyst/1_Python Basics/02-Variables-and-DataTypes/ReadMe.md

 ## Topics Covered
 1. **Variables**
-   - Variables are containers for storing data values.
+   - Variables are containers for storing data values that can be referenced and manipulated during program execution.
    - Example:
      ```python
      age = 25
      name = "John"
      print(age, name)
      ```
    - Python variables don’t need explicit declaration; the type is inferred.
+It means based on the value, the variable implicitly inferred its data type.<br>

+   **Rules for naming a `Variable`**

+   To use variables effectively, we must follow Python’s naming rules:
+   - Variable names can only contain letters, digits and underscores (_).
+   - A variable name cannot start with a digit.
+   - Variable names are case-sensitive (myVar and myvar are different).
+   - Avoid using Python keywords (e.g., if, else, for) as variable names.

-2. **Data Types**
+3. **Data Types**
    - **Numeric Types**: `int`, `float`, `complex`
    - **Text Type**: `str`
    - **Sequence Types**: `list`, `tuple`, `range`